Giving to Asbury

 The funding of charitable remainder annuity trusts and charitable remainder unitrusts is the only exception to this receipting policy; however, this receipting policy does apply to the funding of charitable gift annuities and charitable lead trusts.
 While no receipt need be issued to the donor of a charitable remainder annuity trust or charitable remainder unitrust, the amount of the assets contributed to the trust may be recorded in the donor's gift history at the remainder interest value at the time the annuity and/or trust is funded.

-1. Cash and Securities — The Seminary will accept current gifts to establish a restricted fund.
+- Cash and Securities — The Seminary will accept current gifts to establish a

 Non-Cash Gifts — Once accepted under this policy, non-cash gifts may be restricted under the same guidelines as cash and securities.
 Donors must be advised before making the gift whether the gift will be sold, held for eventual use, or put to a "related use" as defined by the Internal Revenue Code.